lucabaroffio/TidyMobileActivity/codebook.md

 ### set :
-     Set that the sample belongs to: train, test
+     Set that the sample belongs to: 'train', 'test'